ZTE : Exclusive - White House mulls new year executive order to bar Huawei, ZTE purchases | MarketScreener

 Sagebrush has noted that Huawei products are significantly cheaper.
 When looking for bids in 2010 for its network, it found the cost of Ericsson equipment to be nearly four times the cost of Huawei.

-(Reporting by Diane Bartz and David Shepardson; Editing by Chris Sanders and Leslie Adler)
+(Reporting by Diane Bartz and David Shepardson; Editing by Chris Sanders, Leslie Adler and Alistair Bell)

 By David Shepardson and Diane Bartz